apache/pulsar/site2/docs/client-libraries-java.md

         .subscribe();
 ```

-In the above example, the consumer subscribes to the `persistent` topics that can match the topic name pattern,
-If you want the consumer subscribes to all `persistent` and `non-persistent` topics that can match the topic pattern,
-You need to set `subscriptionTopicsMode` to `RegexSubscriptionMode.AllTopics`.
+In the above example, the consumer subscribes to the `persistent` topics that can match the topic name pattern.
+If you want the consumer subscribes to all `persistent` and `non-persistent` topics that can match the topic name pattern, set `subscriptionTopicsMode` to `RegexSubscriptionMode.AllTopics`.

 ```java
 Pattern pattern = Pattern.compile("public/default/.*");